jotaefe0/Data-Science-Project/README.md

 This incudes:
 ['brand', 'model', 'colour', 'fuel', 'doors', 'engine', 'location','price', 'year', 'transmision', 'km', 'type', 'url']

-In the Data Analysys notebook further information of the findings can be viewed.
+In the Data Analisys notebook further information of the findings can be viewed.
 Conclusions will be documented at in this section later.